How to apply for a Master's Degree Program – Step by Step

 You would like to apply to a master’s degree program at the Technical University of Munich (TUM)?
 Here, you will find all the information you need.

 Current Information – Coronavirus SARS-CoV-2

-- To counter the effects of the pandemic, examination and other deadlines are extended for the winter semester.
+- To counter the effects of the pandemic, examination and other deadlines are extended for the summer semester 2021.